What is the Siemens We Can Change the World Challenge?

 Creativity and Innovation

 For more detail on judging requirements, visit the Judging Criteria section of this site.

-Are home-school teachers or other adult mentors eligible to apply for the Siemens We Can Change the World Challenge?
+Are home-school teachers eligible to apply for the Siemens We Can Change the World Challenge?

 Yes, home-school teachers and home-school students are both eligible to apply.